dustypomerleau/suffix-tree/ukkonen.md

+notes:

+Starting from the root is unique, because we don't care about the index, and instead go straight to matching the children for our comparison.

+If we're starting from another node, we check the current index first.
+If the current index is nil, then we're off the end of the string and we need to match children for our comparison.

+In either case, either the grapheme is there or it's not.

+If the grapheme is there, explicit stays the same (including if it's nil).
+We increment extension, but stay in the phase.
+Then we choose our next site of comparison by following the link, or if there is no link, by calling skip_count.

+If the grapheme is not there, we create a node.
+Whenever we create a node, if there is an explicit we link it, then the new node becomes explicit, we increment extension, and we skip_count to find the next comparison.

+We increment extension each time either way, so we need to check at the end to see if extension == phase.
+If it is, then we increment phase and reset extension, and we also need to set current node to the value of explicit I believe (the starting point for the next phase, since all the other extensions in that phase will have been implicit).

+The key question you need to answer is how we ensure that we start with the correct value of extension, given that we might skip over some extensions if they would be done implicitly.
+Just resetting to 0 is not enough.

 # Esko Ukkonen's algorithm for building a suffix tree

 **NOTE:** This document is meant as a convenient reference for those working on the repository.
 By itself, it is not sufficient to teach Ukkonen's algorithm.
 If you are interested in learning Ukkonen's approach to suffix tree construction, I would strongly recommend Dan Gusfeld's _Algorithms on Strings, Trees, and Sequences_.